 You may already know that if you’re affected financially by a breach of your data protection rights in the UK, you could be eligible for compensation.
 But did you also know that you could claim for the emotional harm a breach causes too?
 We have put together this guide to help you if you’ve suffered distress, anxiety, or any other psychological injuries due to such a breach.

 In the sections below, we give you an insight into the laws that protect your personal data.
 We explain what your data protection rights are, and how a GP surgery could breach them.
 In addition to this, we explain the reason you could claim for psychological injuries and give you some insight into guideline payout amounts for such injuries.

 Whether a GP breach of data protection happened by accident or was the result of malicious behaviour or negligence, we’d be happy to help you with your claim.
-We could offer you a free, no-obligation eligibility check, answer your questions and even refer you to a No Win No Fee data breach lawyer to help with your claim.
+We could offer you a free, no-obligation eligibility check, answer your questions and even refer you to a No Win No Fee lawyer to help with your claim.
 If you’d like to speak to our team, simply call 0800 073 8801, and we’ll be happy to help you.

 - What Evidence Do I Need For A GP Surgery Data Breach Claim?

-- GP Surgery Data Breach Compensation Calculator
+- How Is Compensation Calculated In A GP Surgery Data Breach Claim?

 - No Win No Fee Personal Data Breach Claims Against A GP Surgery

 - Related Guides For GP Data Breach Claimants